The Ideal Client

 How do you check for this?

-Start with asking them some questions.
+Start by asking them some questions.

 Have you worked with an architect before?
 If so, how was your experience?

 If someone hasn’t worked with an architect before, that is okay.
 That’s not an instant red flag, as many clients only hire an architect once.
 If they have not worked with an architect, it just means you will want to make it even clearer what the process will be like.
 If they have worked with an architect before, pay attention to how they talk about that experience.
 Of course, not all architects are perfect, and it is possible that the client/architect relationship wasn't symbiotic, but if they have a lot of negative things to say or they've gone through multiple architects on a single project - be aware.

 If a potential client contacts you with the scenario, “We already have a plan.
 We just need an architect to get a permit”, chances are they are not going to value what you actually do.
 Plans are much different than design ideas, a Pinterest board, and inspiration.